California Construction Accident Attorneys

 Arash Law Practice Area Border/Divider

 Working in construction can be a dangerous profession.
 Each year, there are accidents across the nation involving construction workers.
-And, you can expect that number to increase, as the Bureau of Labor Statistics (BLS) expects that construction employment is on track to continue increasing over the next few years.
+The number of these incidents is projected to increase, as the Bureau of Labor Statistics (BLS) expects that construction employment is on track to continue increasing over the next few years.
 It may surprise you to learn that as of 2016, 10.3 million people in the United States were employed in a construction job.

 Construction workers have a variety of important tasks that can involve anything from a private home job to a massive commercial tower.
 However, they carry out their job duties at great risk to their own safety.
 Even just being on a construction site can carry significant risk for injury.

 If you were injured in a construction-related accident, your rights will vary based on whether you were working or merely a bystander.
-Bystanders who are injured on a construction site will pursue recovery based on standard California personal injury laws.
-The person or company who is at fault is the one who is responsible for compensating you for the injuries you sustained while at the construction site.
+Bystanders who are injured at a construction site will pursue compensation based on standard California personal injury laws.
+The person or company found legally at fault may be held responsible for compensating you for the injuries you sustained while at the construction site.

 If you were a construction worker who was injured while working, it becomes more complicated.
 Workers who are injured on the job may have multiple sources available for compensation, depending on the situation.
-Unfortunately, some construction accident attorneys tend to overlook this pertinent detail.
-This means the injured worker ends up receiving less than California law would’ve entitled them to receive.
+Construction accident cases can be complex, and certain factors are sometimes not considered in every claim.
+This can result in the injured worker receiving less compensation than what may be available under California law.

-Importance of Retaining a California Construction Accident Attorney Right Away
+Importance Of Retaining A California Construction Accident Attorney

-One of the reasons you want to retain an attorney right after the accident is to start a proper investigation that will prove liability against the at-fault party/parties.
-When you retain a construction accident attorney right away, he or she will immediately start an investigation.
+One of the reasons you want to retain an attorney right after the accident is to start a proper investigation that can help establish liability against the at-fault party/parties.
+When you retain a construction accident attorney, they will immediately begin an investigation.
 The investigation includes getting someone out to the construction site, preserving any video and photo evidence, speaking with witnesses whose statements can be recorded, and more.

-As the case progresses, you may need court orders in order to obtain more evidentiary documentation from involved parties and reach out to government agencies, like OSHA, to verify safety filings.
+As the case progresses, you may need court orders to obtain more evidentiary documentation from involved parties and reach out to government agencies, like OSHA, to verify safety filings.
 These are all things you don’t want to have to do on your own.
-Let an experienced construction accident attorney get the ball rolling.
+Legal counsel in construction cases can coordinate investigations and protect your rights from the start.

 Workers' Compensation